Cliff Diving: Exploring Reward Surfaces in Reinforcement Learning Environments: Cliffs Impact Policy Gradient Training

 \subsection{Results}

 We see the results of our experiments with several hyperparameter sets in \autoref{fig:a2c_v_ppo_table}.
 We find that on cliff checkpoints, A2C's gradient step consistently results in a decrease in rewards, while on non-cliff checkpoints it increases expected return.
 On the other hand, PPO sees nearly the same percent change in performance across cliff and non-cliff checkpoints.
 From these results, we confirm that the cliffs present in our gradient line searches can have a real effect on optimization, and are not simply a visualization artifact.
 We also show that for all tested hyperparameters, PPO is affected by cliffs less than A2C.
-Only one of our experiments shows a minor decrease in rewards for PPO, while all of them show a larger decrease for A2C.
+Only one of our experiments shows a minor decrease in rewards for PPO, while all of them show a larger decrease for A2C. \citet{Engstrom2020Implementation} found that PPO's performance could largely be attributed to hyperparameter improvements and implementation tricks, so we leave a thorough investigation of the exact components that cause PPO to be less affected by cliffs as future work.